RyantheKing/RyansSite/_posts/2021-10-13-chess-board-reader.md

 ---

 ## Detecting pieces on a chess board
-The goal of this project was intially to be able to read a chess board and convert an image from an overhead webcam to a PGN string (Portable Game Notation).
-This way one could quickly read the board, and then given who's turn it was, use other APIs to return a best move for the user. \
+The goal of this project was intially to be able to read a chess board and convert an image from an overhead webcam to a FEN string ([Forsyth-Edwards Notation](https://www.chess.com/terms/fen-chess){:target="_blank"}).
+This way one could quickly read the board, and then given whose turn it was, use other APIs to return a best move for the user. \
 This initially required a 2-step solution:
-1. Take a picture of the board and seperate it into 64 sub-images, each containing a single square.
+1. Take a picture of the board and separate it into 64 sub-images, each containing a single square.
 2. Use a specialized AI model to check what type of piece is on each occupied square.

 However, as I started on step 2, I realized I had a problem.
 I could not find any large datasets of chess pieces taken from the top.
 This would make detecting what type of chess piece is on a square very difficult.
 Thus, the best I could do without creating my own datasets was to make the camera just detect checkers.
 It is worth that by taking a video of the board, beginning with the starting position, a program could remember what pieces moved where by tracking where they moved from their previous position.
 I have a method for this that I will go over later in the article, but it is not fully functional like part 1 is.